DrKrar/GeoEfficiency.jl/README.md

  > 5/2, 5//2, pi, e, 1E-2, 5.2/3, sin(1), pi/2/3
  > All are valid expressions.

-##Batch Calculation
+## Batch Calculation
-The output results of batch calculation using `batch()` is found in `GeoEfficiency\results` folder inside the user account home.
+the pachage can be used to perform patch calculation by calling the one of the methods of the function `batch()`.
+The output results of batch  is found in `GeoEfficiency\results` folder inside the user account home.

 For example	`c:\users\yourusername`.

-The input to the `batch()` function should be found in the `GeoEfficiency` folder to be able to function correctly.
+The input to the `batch()` function can be spesified as arrgments or without arrgment at all in such a case is spesificd by comma saved value files, that can be easily edit by Microsoft Excel, found in the `GeoEfficiency` folder.

-The input is a set of comma saved values (CSV) files each line represent an entry, the first line is count as the header.
+For comma saved values (CSV) files each line represent an entry, the first line is count as the header.

 The CSV files are:-